caraya/feedback-review/amp.md

 **Who is AMP competing with?
 Inside Google?
 Outside?**

-I've always wondered how can Google support so many technologies that, some times, compete with eeach other.
-Can you generte AMP HTML from an Angular application?
-How does AMP coexist with Polymer elements and elements creeated with other web-components frameworks?
+I've always wondered how can Google support so many technologies that, some times, compete with each other.
+Some of the specific questions I have:

+* Can you generate AMP HTML from an Angular application?
+If not then how do I provide an AMP alternative for an Angular application?
+* How does AMP coexist with Polymer elements and elements created with other web-components frameworks?

 Outside competition is easier to measure.
 Facebook and Apple each has their own content format to enable easy agregation.
 Facebook uses its platform for delivery and Apple leverages the News App in iOS.

+We can ask the same question we asked about Angular for any other framework available in the Market

 ## Technical questions